Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework

+As noted, the presence of $\Phi_{11}$ reflects the non-Ricci-flat nature of the braneworld spacetime, indicating that $\delta E_{\mu\nu} \neq 0$.
+In our analysis, we consider this contribution to be arising solely from the non-Ricci-flatness; however, a full description of $E_{\mu\nu}$, possibly may lead to additional physics, requires a systematic inclusion of those additional correction, indicating requirement of a more general treatment, as described in \cite{Li:2022pcy}, which is beyond the current scope of the present article and remains the interest of future investigations.
+Our work provides a first step toward exploring non-Ricci-flat, Petrov type D spacetimes--particularly, spherically symmetric braneworld black holes--where the $tr$-symmetry of the metric allows a compact formulation of the master perturbation equations, MTE.
+The analysis also compares the existing results based on the assumption $\delta E_{\mu\nu}=0$ adopted in previous studies \cite{Kumar:2025njz, Zi:2024dpi, Rahman:2022fay} based on the DF approximation.

+Using the expressions mentioned in Eqs. (\ref{NP1}), (\ref{NP2}) and (\ref{eq7}), we can write down the separable radial and angular equations in the following fashion:

-where $K=r^{2}\omega$ and $s\in (0, 1, \pm 2)$ with $s=-2$ for gravitational perturbation for outgoing waves in our context. $\lambda_{s} = (\ell-s)(\ell+s+1)$ is the eigenvalue of the spin-weighted spherical harmonics (${}_{s}S_{\ell m}$). $\mathcal{T}_{slm\omega}$ is the source term of the inspiraling object, described in appendix (\ref{source}).
-The angular equation takes the same form as it appears for the Kerr case. $R_{s}(r)$ is the radial function.
-Importantly, the radial part of the equation has contributing terms beyond GR, which are the coefficients of a bookkeeping parameter $\epsilon$ with $V_{s}(r) =\frac{2\Delta'}{r}-\frac{2\Delta}{r^{2}}-\frac{s+4}{2}\Delta''+(s+2)$.
-This correction, derived from the MTE, represents the contribution from the non-Ricci flatness nature of the spacetime, indicating the partial contribution from the underlying theory that comes from the bulk Weyl tensor.
-Moreover, the inclusion of the full theory description involves a more elaborate and technically demanding treatment that will be addressed in future work.
-Note that $\epsilon$ can take either 0 or 1; if $\epsilon=0$, it implies the results from the GR Teukolsky; if $\epsilon=1$, it indicates the results with the contribution of MTE corrections.
+where $K=r^{2}\omega$ and $s\in (0, 1, \pm 2)$ with $s=-2$ for gravitational perturbation for outgoing waves in our context. $\lambda_{s} = (\ell-s)(\ell+s+1)$ is the eigenvalue of the spin-weighted spherical harmonics (${}_{s}S_{\ell m}$). $\mathcal{T}_{slm\omega}$ is the source term of the inspiraling object, described in the appendix (\ref{source}).
+The angular equation takes the same form as it appears for the Schwarzschild case. $R_{s}(r)$ is the radial function.
+Importantly, the radial part of the equation has contributing terms beyond GR, which are the coefficients of a bookkeeping parameter $\varepsilon$ with $V_{s}(r) =\frac{2\Delta'}{r}-\frac{2\Delta}{r^{2}}-\frac{s+4}{2}\Delta''+(s+2)$.
+This correction, derived from the MTE, represents the contribution from the non-Ricci-flatness nature of the spacetime, indicating a partial contribution from the underlying theory that comes from the bulk Weyl tensor.
+Note that $\varepsilon$ can take either 0 or 1; if $\varepsilon=0$, it implies the results from the DF-Teukolsky equation with modified $\Delta (r)$; if $\varepsilon=1$, it indicates the results with the contribution of MTE corrections.